 Interest in large-scale policies to enable solar access for low-income families is increasing across the country, thanks to the success of early policy initiatives in California; national leadership around low-income solar access from the Federal government; and increased public interest in the unique combination of public policy issues that low-income solar can address.
-The market opportunity is huge: Over 6 million affordable housing units currently exist in the United States, and although precise figures for low-income homeowners are difficult to pinpoint, census and other data suggest that there are around 22 million owner-occupied households with incomes at or below 80 percent of their area median income (The U.S. Department of Housing and Urban Development definition of low-income).
-Targeted solar policies could open up access for these households on a large scale.
+The market opportunity is huge: According to a recent NREL report, 43% of the U.S. population is at or below 80 percent of their area median income (The U.S. Department of Housing and Urban Development definition of low-income), representing 49.8 million low-income households in the U.S. An estimated half of these households are in buildings suitable for solar.
+Targeted solar policies could open up access for these families on a large scale.
 Reasons to develop a low-income solar program include:

 - Participation.
 Low-income solar programs offer an opportunity to be proactive in ensuring that all communities are participating early and are part of our national transition to clean energy.